dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Notification-Webhooks.md

 linkTitle: "Webhooks"
 date: 2023-08-02T08:41:05-05:00
 description: >
-  You can implement a service to receive and process notifications sent from the BambooPayment systems.
+  You can implement a service to receive and process notifications sent from the Bamboo Payment systems.
 weight: 50
 ---